The gyrokinetic dispersion relation of microtearing modes in collisionless toroidal plasmas: Derivation of the MTM dispersion relation

-We consider a gyrokinetic model of a single-species plasma whose equilibrium state is axisymmetric.
-A comprehensive derivation of the equations describing this system was presented by \cite{abel13}, including plasma rotation, which we neglect for simplicity.
+We consider a gyrokinetic model of a single-ion-species plasma whose equilibrium state is axisymmetric.
+A comprehensive derivation of the equations describing this system is reviewed by \cite{abel13}, who included plasma rotation, which we neglect for simplicity.
 In this model, the equilibrium distribution function of species~$s$ (with $s = \mathrm{i}$ for ions and $s = \mathrm{e}$ for electrons) is a Maxwellian, and the number density $n_0$ and temperature $T_{s}$ are flux functions: